Application

 • Y-axis: magnitude (volts)

 A frame slider allows navigation through the recording.
 Playback controls can automatically advance frames.
+It is also possible to replay the recording at a slower rate to show every FFT frame.

 FFT Spectrum View